Designing Local Distributed Mechanisms: A truthful mechanism for weighted independent set

 \begin{lemma} The greedy algorithm that repeatedly picks a maximal independent set of local maxima computes a $\Delta$-approximation of maximum weight independent set. \end{lemma}

 The idea for the proof can be found for example in Sakai, Togasaki, and Yamazaki~\cite{sakai03note}, Lemma~3.6.
 We must show that the distributed implementation works even when we pick many local maxima simultaneously.

-\begin{proof} The algorithm proceeds in steps, each of which consists of adding set of local maxima (according to $<$) to $I$ and then removing them and their neighbours from the graph.
-Let $G_i$ denote the graph after the $i$th step ($G_0 = G$).
-Similarly, let $I_i$ denote the nodes added to the independent set in step $i$.
-Finally, let $\alpha(G)$ denote the weight of the optimal solution in $G$.
+The proof is given in Appendix~\ref{app:is-apx-proof}.